singularity/singularity/README.txt

 send mail to endgame-singularity@googlegroups.com for more details.

 Contributing translations:
-To add a new translation, make copies of all *_en_US files in the data subdirectory, renaming the copies to *_name_of_language.
-For each file, translate all strings except id to the new language, and test with the -language name_of_language option.
-It is expected to use the CC Attribution-ShareAlike license.
-(Since the files you are translating are under that license, I'm not sure you could get away with a different license.)
+To add a new translation, please use the 'traduko' utility in utils/traduko.
+Its --help should walk you through its usage; if you have any questions, contact us at endgame-singularity-dev@googlegroups.com.
+Note that the resulting file will be licensed under the CC-BY-SA 3.0 license, described below.

 Code License:
 Copyright (C) 2005, 2006, 2007 Evil Mr Henry, Phil Bordelon, and Brian Reid